-The Welder Red Seal Examination Preparation course is designed based on the competencies listed in the trade’s Red Seal Occupational Standard (RSOS).
+The Welder Red Seal Examination Preparation course is designed based on the competencies listed in the trade’s National Occupational Analysis (NOA).
 The course will help students review all the trade-specific concepts and theories they will need to challenge and successfully pass the Red Seal Examination.
 This intensive review course is for participants who have the requisite theoretical and practical knowledge and have met the challenge requirements to write the exam.
-The course will guide candidates and help them with the preparation material for the exam to become a Red Seal certified.
+The course will guide candidates and help them with the preparation material for the exam to become Red Seal certified.

 Welders permanently join pieces of metal by applying heat, using filler metal or fusion processes.
 They join parts being manufactured, build structures, and repair damaged or worn parts.
 They use various welding processes to join structural steel and metal in vessels, piping and other components.
 They also use various cutting and gouging processes as well as fabricate parts, tools, machines and equipment used in the construction and manufacturing industries.

 Welders may specialize in certain types of welding such as custom fabrication, shipbuilding and repair, aerospace, pressure vessels, pipeline, structural welding, and machinery and equipment repair.

 They may contract or be employed by companies such as fabrication shops, steel and platform manufacturers, petrochemical refineries, mechanical contractors, transportation contractors (heavy machinery, aircraft, shipbuilding, railcar repair), and specialized welding shops.
 Their work may be performed outdoors or indoors, and travel may be required to jobs in remote locations.